biodiversitycellatlas/bca-website/README.md

 # Create a superuser (only required once for database setup)
 docker compose exec web python manage.py createsuperuser
 ```

-You will also need to create a `.env` file to store environmental variables.
-For development work, you can simply copy the [`.env.template`](.env.template)
-file as `.env`.

 ### Development